Swiss stocks - Factors to watch on June 26

-ZURICH, June 26 The Swiss blue-chip SMI was seen opening up 0.5 percent at 9,081 points on Monday, according to premarket indications by bank Julius Baer .
+ZURICH, June 26 (Reuters) - The Swiss blue-chip SMI was seen opening up 0.5 percent at 9,081 points on Monday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors that may affect Swiss stocks: